Prague Main Train station – Practical guide, facilities & local tips (2026)

 Practical guide to Prague Main Train station, inc. travel information, train connections, facilities, how to buy tickets and the train station history.

-The Main Train Station is probably the train station you’ll use most for day trips from Prague.
+The Prague Main Train Station is probably the train station you’ll use most for day trips from Prague.
 If you are arriving to Prague on a train, you’ll arrive there and you can also use it for all the major connections within the Czech Republic and internationally (to Slovak Republic, Poland, Germany, Austria and further field).

-The Main Train Station – Hlavni Nadrazi – is one of the three main train stations in the Prague and it’s also the biggest one.
+The Main Train Station – Praha Hlavni Nadrazi – is one of the three main train stations in the Prague and it’s also the biggest one.

 Wilsonova 300/8